 Early Childhood Education Programme

-AbleChildAfrica continues to support the running of the educational programme at Little Rock by sourcing funds to cover costs of school activities, including paying teacher salaries, providing learning materials and offering continuing professional development for staff.
+AbleChildAfrica continues to support the running of the educational programme at Little Rock by sourcing funds to cover the costs of school activities, including paying teacher salaries, providing learning materials and offering continuing professional development for staff.

 Teacher Training/ Skill Development